2. Attachment and Trust Instead Of Goodies

 We use boundaries on the one hand to show the dog clear behavioural and physical limits, which in turn permits us to trust our dog.
 But on the other hand, the boundaries give the dog clear orientation and the dog learns that he can move freely within the (virtual) boundaries, which in turn leads to a relaxed relationship.

-For a not yet stable dog it is therefore helpful to set the virtual boundaries tighter at the beginning and to increase them in small steps with the improving relationship and bond.
 However, it is very important to remain 100% consistent, for the dog to clearly understand what I want from him and for him to experience this support as positive.
 To come back to the above example with the white trousers: The inexperienced dog does not know the difference between light and dark trousers, therefore it is important to be 100% consistent and to stay within the defined guidelines.
 This is especially true for an insecure dog – boundaries provide an important structure for the dog.

-Example: An insecure dog has learned that at every dog encounter he throws himself into the leash and barks at the other dog under the motto «attack is the best defence».
+Example: An insecure dog has learned that at every dog encounter he throws himself into the leash and barks at the other dog under the motto «attack is the best defense».
 Anticipating the potential situation before the dog signals his intention with body tension is the key.
 Lead the dog over to the far side calmly, confidently and assertively to demonstrate you have the situation under control and lead the dog past the «danger».

 With his intervention the dog owner leads by example and demonstrates: